Fire and rescue services

 Full travel advice: Local contacts

-They're triggered by:
+They're prompted by:

 Most have been peaceful.
 However, public protests and events that draw large groups of people can turn violent.